Get insider access

 macOS Compatibility

-The Dell AW2523HF works well with recent M1 MacBooks.
-VRR works without issue, and there isn't any flickering in games or on the desktop, but the MacBook doesn't support any refresh rate higher than 240Hz.
-It's a bit slow to connect to the laptop, but once it works, it's fine.
-Windows return to their original position when waking the laptop up from sleep, but not all the time when you close the lid, which is a common problem among monitors.
+This monitor works well with macOS.
+VRR works without issue, and there isn't any flickering in games or on the desktop.
+If you're using a MacBook, windows return to their original position when waking the laptop up from sleep, but not all the time when you close the lid.
 Unfortunately, the one downside is that HDR looks washed out and dim, which is a limitation of the monitor's performance.

 Features